PolyakovO/SevenRedLines/development_log.md

    We’ll write a test first and then add the methods to the class.
    * Now Generate_ShouldNotContainDuplicateLines has failed (red).
 Let’s modify the Generate method to make it pass.
    For now, we’ll keep these magic numbers in _Generate_, as we know there are upcoming steps that will require specific positioning.
+5. Let's write a test that checks that Generate returns N perpendicular lines.
+We will test it for both 7 and 2 lines.Both tests should be red!
+Then, let's try to write the code so that the test with 2 lines turns green.
+   * First, we need the IsPerpendicularTo method.
+Again, we'll write the test first, then the code (a bit of Google and math will help us).
+   * Second, we will modify the Generate method as it comes to mind, so that it works at least for two lines.
+We will create each new line perpendicular to the previous one.
+The test for 2 lines turned green, but 7 is still red.
+Let's leave this problem for the next step.